 DCED will accept applications from any unit of local government including cities, boroughs, townships, towns, counties, home rule municipalities, and communities that desire to apply "on behalf of" other municipalities.
-Local governments must apply "on behalf of" nonprofit organizations which will perform services as a subrecipient or subgrantee.
-Nonprofits are not eligible applicants or grantees.
+Local governments may apply "on behalf of" nonprofit organizations which will perform services as a subrecipient or subgrantee.
+Nonprofits are eligible applicants or grantees to the extent the project will address a demonstrated regional need.